Tobacco Facts and Figures

 Why is smoking harmful to smokers?

-- Cigarette smoking causes an estimated 443,000 deaths each year, including approximately 49,400 deaths due to exposure to secondhand smoke.
+- More than 20 million Americans have died because of smoking since 1964, including approximately 2.5 million deaths due to exposure to secondhand smoke.

 - 8.6 million people live with a serious illness caused by smoking.